 Carbon Monoxide Detection and Source Control

-Any combustion appliance: be it a gas or propane furnace, water heater, or fireplace, must be direct-vent, meaning it is sealed from indoor air and has reduced risk of backdrafting issues due to pressurization of the home.
+Any combustion appliance: be it a gas or propane furnace, water heater, or fireplace, must be direct-vent, meaning it is sealed from indoor air and has reduced risk of backdrafting due to pressurization of the home.
 Gas or propane cooktops are allowed*, but must have proper exhaust, and carbon monoxide detectors must be installed in every sleeping area.
 Carbon monoxide is a dangerous bi-product of incomplete combustion, and can be present in any home that uses combustion appliances that are not working properly.
 It is odorless, colorless, and 430 people are still killed by carbon monoxide poisoning every year in the US.

 Filtration, Dust Protection and Pre-Occupant Ventilation

 While we were already incorporating MERV 6 filters into our HVAC system as required by Energy Star, which is able to filter out 35-49% of dust, mole spores, and particulates at 3 to 10 microns, Indoor Air Plus requires an upgrade to MERV 8 filtration, which can filter 70-85% of those pollutants.
-As a reminder, since Energy Star requires Manual J, make sure to incorporate the higher filtration into your Manual J to get best airflow.
+As a reminder, since Energy Star requires Manual J load calculations, make sure to incorporate the higher filtration into your Manual J to get best airflow.
 That’s why it’s great to pair these programs together.

-Another requirement is to cover ducts during key stages of construction, to keep drywall dust and other pollutants from contaminating a clean duct system right off the bat.
+Another requirement is to cover ducts during key stages of construction, to keep construction dust from contaminating a clean duct system right off the bat.
 This was something our HVAC contractor was doing if the ducts were in the floor, but hadn’t been doing when they were in the ceiling, due to sequencing with drywall installers.
 We brought them some foam board to cover up the ducts and had to work with the drywall installers (sometimes checking after them) to make sure they didn’t cut the covers.
 It was new to multiple trades and that required diligent extra supervision, but if we do it on every job, hopefully they’ll get used to it.

 Details, Details, Details